-The Sokal hoax (1996)
+The Sokal hoax

 Any anthology of "fake" academic papers would be incomplete without mentioning Alan Sokal.
-In the1990s, physicist Alan Sokal penned a nonsense paper in reaction to post-modernism that was the vogue in humanities in the United States.
-Some forms of post-modernism claimed that there was no privileged interpretation of text, which Sokal mocked in his paper, which claimed there was no basis for reality.
-Sokal's paper also mocked the dense, pretentious writing style of postmodern scholarship.
+In the 1990s, physicist Alan Sokal penned a nonsense paper in reaction to post-modernism that was the vogue in humanities in the United States.
+Some forms of post-modernism claimed that there was no privileged interpretation of text, which Sokal mocked.
+His paper carried this position to a reduction ad absurdum conclusion by claiming there was no basis for reality.
+Sokal's paper also mocked the dense, pretentious writing style of post-modern scholarship.